Category

 We categorized various information sources and media—from television and newspapers to online news sites and personal blogs—into 71 types and examined how much people "rely on" them in their daily lives (Figure 1).

 The graph shows the top 20 media sources with the highest percentage of respondents who particularly "rely on them" among 4,367 men and women aged 15 to 69 nationwide.
-While traditional media like TV and newspapers rank high, it's interesting to note that relatively new, popular online media (such as "summary sites" at 15th place and "trending news sites" at 19th place) are also consistently within the top 20.
+While traditional media like TV and newspapers rank highly, it's interesting to note that relatively new, popular online media (such as "summary sites" at 15th place and "trending/gossip news sites" at 19th place) are also consistently within the top 20.

 ■Younger Generations Rely Heavily on Online Sources ~ Differences by Age